|

 We walked back to the barn to find the “Horseshow Mom” Donna had had some

 excitement of her own.
-A big strong warmblood had thrown its rider just outside the barn
+A big strong Warmblood had thrown its rider just outside the barn

 and raced inside.
 It was joined by another huge horse that broke away from its